osamuaoki/interception-dual-function-keys/README.md

 Good catch\!
 That does indeed provide the same functionality as dfk.
 Unfortunately there are some drawbacks:

 1. Few keyboards run QMK Firmware.
-2. There are some issues with that functionality, as noted in the doc(https://docs.qmk.fm/\#/tap\_hold).
+2. There are some issues with that functionality, as noted in the documentation [Tap-Hold](https://docs.qmk.fm/).
 3. It requires a fast processor in the keyboard.
 My unscientific testing with an Ergodox (\~800 scans/sec) and HHKB (\~140) revealed that the slower keyboard is mushy and unuseably inaccurate.

 *Why not use [xcape](https://github.com/alols/xcape)?*